If you have the experience of dry-docking of a ship, you would agree that dry docking is a great experience.

 Dock masters sometimes call this condition as the Dry condition.

 Procedures for taking the ship to dry dock

 Now that we know about the stability part, let’s look into each stage of taking the ship to the dry dock.

 While at anchor, dock safety inspector will board the vessel.
-He will do the gas check of all the compartments to make sure that vessel is gas free.
-He will then issue a gas free certificate.
-He will also give safety booklet of the dock which will have all the safety regulations of the dock.
+He will do the gas check of all the compartments to make sure that the vessel is gas-free.
+He will then issue a gas-free certificate.
+He will also give safety booklets of the dock which will have all the safety regulations of the dock.

 Docking of the vessel

 The vessel will dock when it has achieved the pre-docking condition.
-In this condition, vessel will have least ballast to achieve the required trim.
+In this condition, the vessel will have the least ballast to achieve the required trim.

-Before docking, dock master will board the vessel.
-He will discuss the docking procedures with master and chief officer.
+Before docking, the dock master will board the vessel.
+He will discuss the docking procedures with the master and chief officer.
 He will give the mooring arrangement plan while docking.
-He will specify the Panama leads from where the moorings will be passed.
+He will specify Panama leads from where the moorings will be passed.

 Apart from this, he will also discuss the ballast condition at each stage.

 For shifting to the dock, the pilot will board the vessel.
 As the ship’s engine will not be available, the ship will have a number of tugs to move the ship to dry dock.
 The number of tugs would depend on how big the ship is and how powerful the tugs are.
 In any case, all ships can expect 5 tugs or more.